 Night 1: Rifugio Tuckett

-This cozy mountain hut, run by an Italian family offers 115 beds to the backcountry hikers.
-The hut belongs to the SAT club (La Società degli Alpinisti Tridentini) meaning if you are an alpine club member you receive 50% discount on accommodation.
+This cozy mountain hut, run by an Italian family offers 115 beds to backcountry hikers.
+The hut belongs to the SAT club (La Società degli Alpinisti Tridentini) meaning if you are an alpine club member you receive a 50% discount on accommodation.

 You can find all prices and contact info on the official website of rifugio Tuckett.

-I have a whole article about what to expect when staying in an italian refuge.
+I have a whole article about what to expect when staying in an Italian refuge.
 It will answer all questions you may have regarding this topic.

 Day 2: Rifugio Tuckett to rifugio Alimonta along via ferrata Sentiero SOSAT

-10.5 km / 6.5 miles
+Distance: 10.5 km / 6.5 mi

-3.5 – 4 hours
+Walking time: 3.5 – 4 h

-560 m / 1840 feet elevation gain
+Elevation gain: 560 m / 1840 ft

-260 m / 850 feet elevation loss
+Elevation loss: 260 m / 850 ft

-There are quite a few ladders and stemples, including a 20 meter high vertical ladder, but the whole route is very well protected and you can stay clipped in for the entirety of time.
+There are quite a few ladders and stemples, including a 20-meter high vertical ladder, but the whole route is very well protected and you can stay clipped in for the entirety of time.

-For the most part you will be down-climbing this via ferrata, rather than going up.
+For the most part, you will be down-climbing this via Ferrata, rather than going up.
 The whole route is marked with red paint marks and both ends are noted with a plaque.

 Follow signs for rifugio Alimonta continuing up on path no. 323.
-Further 30 minutes along the route you will face a mountain that reminds me of a deer hoove.
+Further 30 minutes along the route you will face a mountain that reminds me of a deer hooves.
 From here the refuge is only 5 minutes away.

 Night 2: Rifugio Alimonta

 It’s located in a stunning setting at an altitude of 2580 m a.s.l.
 (8464 feet).
-Unfortunately their website is extremely outdated, but phone number and email are provided.
+Unfortunately, their website is extremely outdated, but a phone number and email are provided.

 Day 3: Rifugio Alimonta to rifugio Agostini along via ferratas delle Bocchette Centrali and Sentiero Attrezzato Brentari

-16 km / 10 miles
+Distance: 16 km / 10 mi

-710 m / 2330 feet elevation gain
+Elevation gain: 710 m / 2330 ft

-905 m / 2970 feet elevation loss
+Elevation loss: 905 m / 2970 ft

 The weather looked promising as we were leaving the refuge but as soon as we reached the first pass the clouds rolled in and for the next two hours we hiked in the clouds

 A well-trodden path goes mostly around the remaining ice.
 We didn’t need any additional equipment to cross it.
-In around 20 minutes after leaving the refuge you will reach the Bocca dei Armi pass where the ferrata starts.
+In around 20 minutes after leaving the refuge, you will reach the Bocca dei Armi pass where the Ferrata starts.

 Starting with a series of ladders, followed by a course of ledges the route will carry you into the incredible landscape of the Dolomiti Brenta with beautiful rock formations.
-Via ferrata delle Bochette Centrali bears no. 305 and as per usual the whole traverse is signalled with painted red marks.
+Via ferrata delle Bochette Centrali bears no. 305 and as per usual the whole traverse is signaled with painted red marks.

-In approximately 3 hours you will reach rifugio Pedrotti, a great place to stop for a break and grab lunch before you continue with the second part of the day.
+In approximately 3 hours you will reach Rifugio Pedrotti, a great place to stop for a break and grab lunch before you continue with the second part of the day.